 Tony Soprano’s complex relationship with his psychiatrist, his outbursts of unhinged violence tempered by moments of tenderness and vulnerability that he would rather die before revealing, make his character one of the most fascinating, compelling and utterly abhorrent I’ve ever known.

 He is not conventionally handsome, but he oozes charisma and sex appeal.
 No spoilers here (I have yet to watch the final season…) but this is the best thing I’ve ever watched.
 Better than Game of Thrones, better even, dare I say it, than Breaking Bad.
 And I love both.
 As it rolls from one episode to the other, my heart races at the thought of what I know will be its cataclysmic denouement.

 Losing myself in The Sopranos at this time of my life has proven to be peculiarly therapeutic.
 Don’t ask me how, but it is helping me write my memoir.
 The Soprano storyline walks me along a constant knife’s edge between the love of family and the terrible deeds done to protect that family.

-The masterful screen writing and acting (in my humble opinion, I’m no expert), compels me to further explore through my writing the war we wage deep within ourselves, vying for victory between the light and dark of the human soul.
+The masterful screen writing and acting (in my humble opinion, I’m no expert), compels me to explore through my writing the war we wage within ourselves, vying for victory somewhere between the light and dark of the human soul.

 Writing is an isolating and lonely business.
 I think the course in London will be a good thing as I admit to going a bit stir crazy sometimes.
 But although I have experienced loneliness a few times in my life, I have not known the kind that the elderly man spoke of and I hope and pray I never will.